charmosaa/obesity_analysis/README.md

 jupyter notebook
 ```
 Then open the data_analysis_main.ipynb file and run the step-by-step analysis.
-You can also open and run the notebook in VS Code.
+You can also just open and run the notebook in VS Code.

 ## Dataset Description
 The dataset contains demographic, behavioral, and physical condition data to estimate obesity levels.
 The target variable is `NObeyesdad` (obesity level).
 Key features include: